kubitre/go_api_infra/Readme.md

 ## Request

-- extract body to data class from all sources request with special tag
+- extract body to data class from all sources request with special tag and automatic response build (not best practic copy and paste deserialize code)

 ## Metrics Prometheus